Doug Nikhazy: Professional career

+Cleveland Indians / Guardians

 Nikhazy was selected by the Cleveland Indians in the second round with the 58th overall pick of the 2021 Major League Baseball draft.
 On July 23, 2021, Nikhazy signed with the Indians for a $1.2 million bonus.
 He made his professional debut in 2022 with the Lake County Captains of the High-A Midwest League.
 Nikhazy spent the 2023 campaign with the Double-A Akron RubberDucks.
 In 26 appearances (22 starts) for the team, he compiled a 4-8 record and 4.94 ERA with 128 strikeouts over 102 innings of work.

 Nikhazy split the 2024 campaign between Akron and the Triple–A Columbus Clippers, posting a cumulative 7–4 record and 2.98 ERA with 124 strikeouts across 123 2/3 innings pitched.
 On November 19, 2024, the Guardians added Nikhazy to their 40-man roster to protect him from the Rule 5 draft.

 Nikhazy was optioned to Triple-A Columbus to begin the 2025 season.
 On April 26, 2025, Nikhazy was promoted to the major leagues for the first time as the 27th man for Cleveland's doubleheader against the Boston Red Sox.
+He made two appearances for the Guardians during his rookie campaign, but struggled to an 0-1 record and 13.50 ERA with five strikeouts over four innings of work.

+Nikhazy was again optioned to Triple-A Columbus to begin the 2026 season.
+On March 30, 2026, Nikhazy was designated for assignment by the Guardians.

+Chicago White Sox

+On April 6, 2026, Nikhazy was claimed off waivers by the Chicago White Sox.
+He made one appearance for Chicago, allowing one run over two innings; in three appearances for the Triple-A Charlotte Knights, he struggled to an 0-1 record and 8.71 ERA.

+Chicago Cubs

+On April 28, 2026, Nikhazy was claimed off waivers by the Chicago Cubs.
+He made eight appearances (including six starts) for the Triple-A Iowa Cubs, posting an 0-1 record and 8.44 ERA with 30 strikeouts across 26 2/3 innings pitched.
+Nikhazy was designated for assignment by the Cubs on June 15.
+He cleared waivers and was sent outright to Triple-A Iowa on June 17.